Category

 3. Integrate communication with crisis planning: Include communication plans in broader emergency response plans.
 Collaborate with stakeholders, reviewing and updating plans through emergency drills.
 Ensure everyone understands their roles and responsibilities.

-4. Prepare message scripts: Develop clear and concise messaging templates for various incidents, considering communication mediums like text, email, and voice.
+4. Prepare message scripts: Develop clear and concise messaging templates for various phases of the event.
+Consider communication mediums like text, email, and voice.
 Tailor notification templates for specific audiences, keeping them short and easy to understand.
+Earthquake communication templates should cover the main shock, aftershocks, evacuation instructions, shelter-in-place updates, injured people, facility closures, and all-clear messages.

 5. Invest in emergency communication technology: Incorporate emergency mass notification software for efficient information distribution.
-Ensure two-way communication to account for individuals during and after emergencies.
+Ensure two-way communication to account for individuals during and after emergencies and confirm who is safe, who needs assistance, and whether employees are affected by damaged roads, streetlights, utilities, or water lines.
 Finally, implement a threat monitoring system using real-time data to proactively warn employees about potential threats.

 Store Emergency Supply Kits